ArduPilot/ardupilot_wiki/plane/source/docs/arming-your-plane.rst

 Visual and Audible signals
 ==========================

-APM:Plane will provide visual and audio clues to the arming state if your autopilot has LEDs and a buzzer.
+ArduPlane will provide visual and audio clues to the arming state if your autopilot has LEDs and a buzzer.
 The clues are:

 -  if the autopilot is disarmed, but is ready to arm then the large